lrusso/tinymce/README.md

 ## Theme modern update

-Bugfix 1: Added a patch that prevents that the editor changes the viewport in mobile devices.
+Bugfix: Added a patch that prevents that the editor changes the viewport in mobile devices.

+## Plugin table update

+Bugfix: Added a patch that prevents that the table width goes to 0 when adding a column and there is no width data available.